-Section 9 - Councillor Allowances and employee benefits
+Section 9 - Councilor allowances and employee benefits

-Refer to Annexure 2 'Supporting Table SA23: Salaries, allowances & benefits (political office bearers/councillors/senior managers)' for further details.
+Refer to Annexure 2, 'Supporting Table SA22: Summary councilor and staff benefits' and 'Supporting Table SA23: Salaries, allowances & benefits (political office bearers/councilors/senior managers)' for further details.

 The salary increase for 2014/15 for managers and staff is budgeted at 6.9% increase on the 2013/2014 adjusted budget resulting in a total cost of R51.4 million.